 I still think about the time Joanne’s rope fell off her, 80 feet up on Easy Skankin’.

-Easy Skankin’ is a long, sweeping 5.12b on the Anti-Phil Wall at the steep limestone destination of Rifle Mountain Park, Western Colorado.
+Easy Skankin’ is a long, sweeping 5.12b on the Anti-Phil Wall on the steep limestone of Rifle Mountain Park, Western Colorado.
 Everyone

-loves it and considers it the best climb of its grade, the perfect warmup; I always struggle on it.
-The crux is hard, the holds ever-more worn and
+loves it and considers it the best climb of its grade, the perfect warmup; I always struggle.
+The crux is hard, the holds worn and

-What we didn’t notice through the trees was the soft-spoken Joanne, above him, ropeless.
+What we didn’t notice through the trees was a person above him, ropeless.

-Joanne Tuohy, a petite, excellent climber with a smooth, creeping style and 5.12 and 5.13 sends under her belt, had taken a toprope spin on Easy Skankin’.
-Lee Sheftel had led the route on her rope, a shiny new one.
-Later she would say she probably tied her knot correctly, but should have tightened it
+Joanne Tuohy, an excellent climber with a smooth, creeping style and 5.12 and 5.13 sends under her belt, had taken a toprope spin on Easy Skankin’.
+Lee Sheftel had led the route on her rope, a new one.
+Later she would say she probably tied her knot correctly, but should have tightened it better.

 She had tied a double bowline, popular with many because it unties more easily than the double figure eight—which is why I use the figure eight.

 Then she entered the bouldery, uncompromising opening moves, moved through bulges and across a traverse, and finally began the fierce and fingery crux into a groove.

 She managed the crux and ensuing sustained moves up the dihedral.
 At the rest, a stem with a good jug for purchase, she stopped and shook out.